Jurisdiction of the European Union's General Data Protection Regulation (GDPR)

 The personal information we collect, store and use about you might include:

-· Information about your expressed interest our programs and events.
+• Information about your expressed interest in Lion Recovery Fund and its programs and events.

-· Your bank or credit card details.
-If you make a donation online or make a purchase, your card information is not held by us; it is collected by our third-party payment processors, who specialise in the secure online capture and processing of credit/debit card transactions.
+• Your bank or credit card details.
+If you make a donation online or make a purchase, your card information is not held by us; it is collected by our third-party payment processors, who specialize in the secure online capture and processing of credit/debit card transactions.

-Data protection laws recognise certain categories of personal information as sensitive and therefore requiring greater protection, for example, information about your health, ethnicity, and religion.
+Data protection laws recognize certain categories of personal information as sensitive and therefore requiring greater protection.

 We do not usually collect sensitive data about you unless there is a clear and valid reason for doing so and applicable data protection laws allow us to.

 We may use your information for a number of different purposes, which may include:

 • Sending you communications which you have requested and that may be of interest to you.
 These may include newsletters, project updates, event invitations, fundraising appeals and similar materials.

 • Keeping a record of your relationship with us.